-Risk Summary Prolonged use of opioid analgesics during pregnancy may cause neonatal opioid withdrawal syndrome Available data with Fentanyl Citrate Injection in pregnant women are insufficient to inform a drug-associated risk for major birth defects and miscarriage.
-In animal reproduction studies, fentanyl administration to pregnant rats during organogenesis was embryocidal at doses within the range of the human recommended dosing.
-No evidence of malforma noted in animal studies completed to date [see Data].
+Risk Summary Prolonged use of opioid analgesics during pregnancy may cause neonatal opioid withdrawal syndrome.
+Available data with Fentany Citrate Injection in pregnant women are insufficient to inform a drugassociated risk for major birth defects and miscarriage.
+In anima eproduction studies, fentanyl administration to pregnant rats du organogenesis was embryocidal at doses within the range of the uman recommended dosing.
+No evidence of malformations was noted in animal studies completed to date [see Data].

 The estimated background risk of major birth defects and miscarriage for the indicated population is unknown.
 All pregnancies have a background risk of birth defect, loss, or other adverse outcomes.
-In the U.S. general population, the estimated background risk of major rth defects and miscarriage in clinically recognized pregnancies is 2 to 4% and 15 to 20%, respectively.
+Ir the U.S. general population, the estimated background risk of major rth defects and miscarriage in clinically recognized pregnancies is 2 to 4% and 15 to 20%, respectively.

-Clinical Considerations atal/Neonatal Adverse Reactions
+Clinical Considerations etal/Neonatal Adverse Reactions

-Prolonged use of opioid analgesics during pregnancy for medical or nonmedical purposes can result in physical dependence in the neonate and neonatal opioid withdrawal syndrome shortly after birth.
+Prolonged use of opioid analgesics during pregnancy for medical or nonmedical purposes can result in physical dependence in the neonate and neonatal opioid withdrawal syndrome shortly after birth

 Neonatal opioid withdrawal syndrome presents as irritability, hyperactivity and abnormal sleep pattern, high pitched cry, tremor, vomiting diarrhea and failure to gain weight.
-The onset, duration, and severity of neonatal opioid withdrawal syndrome vary based on the specific opioid used, duration of use, timing and amount of last maternal use. and rate of elimination of the drug by the newborn.
-Observe newborns for symptoms of neonatal opioid withdrawal syndrome and manage accordingly
+The onset, duration, and severity of neonatal opioid withdrawal syndrome vary based on the specific opioid used, duration of use, timing and amount of last maternal use. for symptoms of neonatal opioid withdrawal syndrome and manage